zalzibab/Nyzo-Tools/README.md

 Render chart showing historical holdings and BTC value

+To keep a daily record of your holdings and value, you can create a cronjob with the following format after making the nyzo_manager.py executable and changing the PATH variable on line 1 of the script to the proper value

+0 0 * * * <PATH_TO_SCRIPT>/nyzo_manager.py

 NYZO-JOURNAL

 This script pulls your NYZO buy/sell and withdraw/deposit history from your qTrade account and reformats the data to be imported into the Delta Portfolio Tracker App